Climate Wave Enterprises

 Only 7,412L of waste went to landfill.

-In other words, 119, 240L household bins were filled with rubbish, 88 bins were diverted from landfill, and only 31 bins contributed to landfill.
+In other words, 119 x 240L household bins were filled with rubbish, 88 bins were diverted from landfill.

 The Village Market diversion data